Klipper3d/klipper/docs/Config_checks.md

 found in other firmwares or in the example configuration files often work poorly).

-To calibrate the extruder, navigate to the front end terminal/console section and run the PID_CALIBRATE command.
+To calibrate the extruder, navigate to the command console and run the PID_CALIBRATE command.
 For example: `PID_CALIBRATE HEATER=extruder TARGET=170`

 At the completion of the tuning test run `SAVE_CONFIG` to update the